 Young indigenous Christians fear being forcibly conscripted into the Syrian Army or to other military factions.
-Some are conscientious objectors, and this can prompt consideration for emigration.
-Violations against Christian men affect their families considerably, particularly if they are killed or abducted, or lose their job.
-As men are usually the financial providers, the whole family is left vulnerable.
-Converts face additional pressures and may be threatened by their family or denied their inheritance.
-The abduction of male church leaders has had a considerable negative impact on Christian communities.
+Some are conscientious objectors, and this can prompt consideration of emigration.
+Unemployed Christians have immense difficulties obtaining a job, and those who are employed stand little chance of promotion.
+As men are usually the financial providers, this makes the wider family vulnerable.
+Converts face additional pressures and may be threatened by their family, beaten, or denied their inheritance.
+Male converts from a Muslim background also come under strong pressure to marry a Muslim woman.

 - Abduction

-- Denied inheritance or possessions

-- Economic harassment via work/job/business
+- Economic harassment via work / job / business

+- Imprisonment by the government

-- Military/militia conscription/service against conscience
+- Military / militia conscription/service against conscience

 - Violence death

+- Violence psychological

+- Violence verbal